Oct 06, 2024

 Placement guidelines for ENG 110: Multimodal considerations are used to determine proper placement.
 A student’s grades in English courses in high school are the most important factor.
 In general, a student will be placed in ENG 110 if they have high school English grades of 80-89 consistently, through all four years of high school.
 For more information, contact the English Department.

 Placement guidelines for ENG 110/091: Multimodal considerations are used to determine proper placement.
-A student’s grades in english courses in high school are the most important factor.
+A student’s grades in English courses in high school are the most important factor.
 A student will be placed in ENG 110/091 if they have high school English grades of 79 or below consistently, through all four years of high school.
 For more information, contact the English Department.

 Placement guidelines for ENG 111: Multimodal considerations are used to determine proper placement.
 A student’s grades in English courses in high school are the most important factor.
 A student will be placed in ENG 111 if they have high school English grades of 90 or higher consistently, through all four years of high school.
 For more information, contact the English Department.